Midway University

-Midway University is a private Christian university in Midway, Kentucky.
-Related by covenant to the Christian Church (Disciples of Christ), it enrolls approximately 1,900 students earning two-year and four-year degrees as well as master's degrees.
-Midway was the only women's college in Kentucky until 2016 when it began admitting male undergraduate students.
+Midway University is a private Christian university in Midway, Kentucky, United States.
+Related by covenant to the Christian Church (Disciples of Christ), it enrolls approximately 2,000 students earning associate, bachelor's, and master's degrees.
+Midway began as an orphan school for female students in 1847 and over the decades evolved from a high school, to a junior college, and then a four-year women's college, the only one in Kentucky.
+The college became a university in July 2015 and in the fall of 2016 became fully coeducational.

 History

-Midway University originally opened as the Kentucky Female Orphan School on October 3, 1849, with one teacher and sixteen female students.
-The nine members of the Board of Trustees oversaw the school's endowment, the building and five acres of land.
+Midway University was founded on October 3, 1849, as the Kentucky Female Orphan School with one teacher and sixteen female students.
+The nine members of the board of trustees oversaw the school's endowment, the building, and five acres of land.

+Kentucky Female Orphan School (19th Century)

-The co-founders of the school were Dr. L.L.
-(Lewis Letig) Pinkerton (1812–1875), minister of the Midway Christian Church (Disciples of Christ) from 1844 to 1860, and Mr. James Ware Parrish, a Midway Christian Church elder.
+The co-founders of the school were L.L.
+(Lewis Letig) Pinkerton, minister of the Midway Christian Church (Disciples of Christ) from 1844 to 1860, and James Ware Parrish, a Midway Christian Church elder.
 They obtained a charter on February 17, 1847, from the Kentucky legislature through the help of Kentucky Senator Major George W. Williams.
 Before the school was permitted to open, an endowment of twenty-five thousand dollars had to be secured and investments made.
 This time was used for soliciting funds, purchasing land, construction of a building, and drafting and outline of government and management for the school.

-John Dawson was Superintendent and his wife, Mary, was Matron when the Kentucky Female Orphan School opened in 1849.
+John Dawson was superintendent and his wife, Mary, was matron when the Kentucky Female Orphan School opened in 1849.
 Associate principal and assistant matron, Eliza Davies, wrote that in those early days the "house was not furnished; the girls slept on straw mattresses; the floors were uncarpeted."

 The Kentucky Female Orphan School girls' education was directed by four main points: